Advice From Psychology Honors Convocation Awardees

-As an opportunity to reflect and share their experiences with current and future USD psychology students, the following awardees answered a couple questions regarding their experiences as psychology majors at USD.
+As an opportunity to reflect on and share their experiences with current and future USD psychology students, the following awardees have provided insight about majoring in psychology at USD.

 Ashley Taylor, Distinguished Graduate in Psychological Sciences